phaseneko/rotz/README.md

 	Execute 'MENU'

 7. Run ROTZ.BA to launch the main game.
 When prompted asking for map name, input name of the map you've generate in step 5 (case sensitive. without '.CO' postfix)
-8. Read 'Retro of the Zombie Survival Guide.pdf' for a complete explanation of how to play the game
+8. Read [Retro of the Zombie Survival Guide.pdf](https://github.com/phaseneko/rotz/blob/main/Retro%20of%20the%20Zombie%20Survival%20Guide.pdf) for a complete explanation of how to play the game
 9. Enjoy it! :)

 ![](https://github.com/phaseneko/rotz/blob/main/Image/Photo0.jpg)